+1 (888) 504-4424

-English: 75 multiple choice questions, 45 minutes.
+English: 75 multiple choice questions in 45 minutes.

-Maths: 60 multiple choice questions, 60 minutes.
+Mathematics: 60 multiple choice questions in 60 minutes.

-Science: 40 multiple choice questions, 35 minutes.
+Science: 40 multiple choice questions in 35 minutes.

-Reading: 40 multiple choice questions, 35 minutes.
+Reading: 40 multiple choice questions in 35 minutes.

-Writing (optional): 1 essay, 40 minutes.
+Writing (optional): 1 essay in 40 minutes.

 Based on these numbers, you have an allocated time per question of:

-About 40 seconds per questions.
+English: About 40 seconds per question

-One minute per question
+Mathematics: One minute per question

-Just under a minute per question.
+Science and Reading: Just under a minute per question

-For science, it's six to seven passages with five to six questions each, which equates to roughly six minutes per passage and one minute per question.
+For the Science section, the test in structured as six or seven passages with five or six questions each, which equates to roughly six minutes per passage and one minute per question.